FiwareAtSupCom/3P_nrj_monitor/README.md

   -H 'fiware-service: openiot' \
   -H 'fiware-servicepath: /'
 ```
+Adding an entity to the context broker means creating a specific Digital Twin for a three-phase system, virtually representing the real-time state, quantity, and quality of energy.
+This digital twin, fueled by accurate data, becomes a synchronized virtual replica of the actual electrical system.
+This approach enables detailed monitoring, in-depth analysis, and a comprehensive understanding of the energy performance of the three-phase system.

 to create entity in the context broker :
 ```yaml
 curl -iX POST \